Become a Medical Transcriptionist in New York - NY

 How to Become a Medical Transcriptionist in New York

-- Become friendly with someone who currently works as a medical transcriptionist in New York.
-This will enable you to ask them questions about their profession, working conditions, and salary.
-They might even allow you to follow them on-the-job for a few days, so that you can get a first-hand look at what exactly they do.
+- If you're unsure whether you want to become a medical transcriptionist, consider asking questions of someone who currently works as a medical transcriptionist in New York.
+They might even be able to allow you to follow them on-the-job for a few days, so that you can have a first-hand look at what exactly they do.
 This should help you decide if becoming a medical transcriptionist is right for you.

-- Choose a training program and enroll.
-The program you choose will take anywhere from six months to two years to complete.
-Once you graduate, you will receive a certificate, diploma, or degree, depending upon your specific training program.
+- Choose a program and enroll.
+The program you choose should take anywhere from six months to two years to complete.
+Once you graduate, you may earn a certificate, diploma, or degree, depending upon your specific education program.

 - Before applying for any jobs, it is best to earn your status as a Registered Medical Transcriptionist (RMT).
 This involves taking a test given by the AHDI at Prometric Testing Centers, offered across the state and the country.
-Passing the RMT exam will enable you to become a Level 1 RMT, and should allow you to fulfill duties of medical transcriptionists in acute care settings, single-specialty areas, clinics, radiology, and pathology areas.
+Passing the RMT exam is important to earning a position as a Level 1 RMT, and should allow you to fulfill duties of medical transcriptionists in acute care settings, single-specialty areas, clinics, radiology, and pathology areas.

 - Now that you are an RMT, you are ready to apply for Level 1 RMT positions in the settings described in Step 4.